2024 Life Settlements Industry Report

 Life settlements can redirect lost wealth back into seniors’ pockets.
 That wealth can offset the lack of savings and benefit cutbacks from Social Security and Medicare.

-For that to happen, the life settlement industry must solve its biggest flaws, including:
+For that to happen, the life settlement industry must overcome its biggest challenges, including:

 References